rasachdev/data146/project1.md

 ![](gapminderpic.PNG)  The number of rows and columns can be determined by ```data.shape``` and ```data.size```

-3.
+3. The ```year``` variable exhibits regular intervals of 5 years starting with 1952.
+Adding data from 2012 and 2017 would make it more current.
+284 new outcomes would be added to the data frame; 142 for each year.

 4. The country Rwanda in Africa had the lowest life expectancy of 23.599 in the year of 1992.
-The reason for this is the Rwandan Genocide at the time.
+The reason for this is the Rwandan Genocide at the time where lots of people died as well as the poor living and health conditions overall.

 5.